 There are a few reasons why.

-Since more investors can theoretically afford the stock at a lower price, this means there’s a broader potential market for that stock, which increases liquidity.
+Since more investors can theoretically afford the stock at a lower price, there’s a broader potential market for that stock, which increases liquidity.
 Increased liquidity is beneficial to a company because it typically leads to a smaller bid-ask spread (the difference between the price someone is willing to sell a security for and the price someone is willing to purchase that security at).
-A smaller bid-ask spread enables employees and the company to raise capital from their held shares more easily.
+A smaller bid-ask spread enables employees and the company to raise capital from their held shares easily.

 Companies may choose to split their stock because it may lead to an increase in demand.
-According to a study by Nasdaq, stock splits of large-cap stocks from 2012 to 2018 lead to a 2.5% increase in share price after the announcement and a 5% increase after one year.
+According to a study by Nasdaq, stock splits of large-cap stocks from 2012 to 2018 led to a 2.5% increase in share price after the announcement and a 5% increase after one year.
 What’s so interesting about this is that, as previously discussed, a stock split has no actual impact on a company’s value.
 Still, it is often perceived positively by investors.